 I am a documentary filmmaker.
 You can learn about my filmmaking work here.
 My current project is Vanishing Borders, a feature documentary telling the story of four immigrant women living in New York City.
 I am currently in the final editing states.

 My first project PERFECT: A Conversation with the Venezuelan Middle Class about Female Beauty and Breast Implants is used for teaching gender and writing courses around the country.
-Other film projects include The Underside of Dracula: Community and Masculinity in Pinball, a documentary about a pinball league and The Writing and Working for Change Video Project, a series of short documentaries about the NCTE caucuses and the contributions they have made to Rhetoric and Composition throughout their history.
+You can also check out The Underside of Dracula: Community and Masculinity in Pinball, my documentary about pinball players in West Lafayette, Indiana.

 Being a digital humanist, I work as an editor for two online spaces, click on editorial work to read about them.